dell/lctool/README-developing.txt

 This will install "symlinks" to your local directory in ~/.local/lib/python$VER/site-packages/.

-Now, when you run the "lcctool" binary, it will run the copy in ~/.local/bin/ and will use the libraries from ~/.local/lib, even if you otherwise have a copy installed on your system.
+Now, when you run the "lctool" binary, it will run the copy in ~/.local/bin/ and will use the libraries from ~/.local/lib, even if you otherwise have a copy installed on your system.
 This also allows multiple people to each develop on one system and use their own local copy.